meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 ![[Pasted image 20231201202214.png]]
 Self-concordant goals are likely to receive sustained effort over time.

-Goals pursued only because of external pushes or sanctiones characterized by anxiety and guilt are said to emerge from a **nonin**
+Goals pursued only because of external pushes or sanctiones characterized by anxiety and guilt are said to emerge from a **nonintegrated** region of the person.